Pretzel-wav/nsp-rust-programming-language/notes.md

 - Passing a variable to a function will follow the same copy rules as variable assignment does.
 - `&` references create pointers to the reference on the stack, without taking ownership of them.
 - Having references as function parameters is called **borrowing**.
+- Only one mutable reference at a time can be made on a particular piece of data in a particular scope.
+This prevents data races.

 ----------------------------------------

 ## Notes